Pupil Premium Statement

 - Provision of free transport home for pupils attending study support sessions after school;

-- Provision of essential learning resources packs (e.g. revision guides / course texts / exam revision kit);
+- Provision of essential learning resources packs (e.g. revision guides / course texts and study guides / exam revision kit);

 - Funding for pupils to participate in trips and residential learning opportunities where this forms part of their chosen courses to study.

 Facilitating and supporting pupil achievement

 - Four nights per week after school study support club, organised and supported by Higher Level Teaching Assistant and Teaching Assistants;

 - Continuation of the incentive scheme challenging pupils to keep their attendance above 95%;

 - Attendance for all Year 10 and 11 disadvantaged pupils at study skills workshops delivered by external company Maximise;

 - Use of pupil premium Higher Level Teaching Assistant for in class support, small group intervention, and one-to-one support for under-achieving pupils;

 - One-to-one tuition in English, Maths and Science for Looked After / children adopted from care;

 - Mentoring programme for disadvantaged pupils who are under-achieving;

 - the use of feedback from pupils, parents and staff;

 - monitoring of attendance to lessons, enrichment sessions and additional learning opportunities such as the study support sessions after school;

 - monitoring of the uptake of financial support that is in place for qualifying pupils;